bostrot/wsl2-distro-manager/README.md

 <details>
 <summary>MSIX installer</summary>

 The `msix` is signed with a test certificate so you need to allow it specifically.
-In PowerShell you can do following:
+In PowerShell you can do the following:

 ```powershell
 Add-AppPackage -Path .\wsl2-distro-manager-v1.x.x-unsigned.msix -AllowUnsigned